SuperGun

 While it is usually assumed that a supergun will automatically play JAMMA-compatible arcade boards, many systems support additional features not provided by JAMMA.
 The most common additional feature is wirings for extra buttons.
 This can be done with an extra set of wires that directly connect the supergun to the arcade board (called a "kick harness") or by wiring the extra buttons to some unused pins on the JAMMA connector itself.
 Regardless of the method used, these extra connections fall into the generic name JAMMA+.
 JAMMA only provides for three buttons per controller, but games requiring wiring for extra buttons have become common enough that many superguns support this out of the box as well.

 Many arcade systems that don't have a JAMMA compatible connector can be played via adaptors that plug in between the SuperGun's JAMMA interface and the arcade board itself.

 There exist many non-standalone arcade systems in the form of motherboards that will accept games built into cartridges, for interchangeability.
 For example, to play an SNK Neo-Geo game such as Samurai Shodown, one would need to first plug an MVS board into the supergun (which must support four buttons, standard on MVS games) and then plug the MVS game into the MVS motherboard.
 Similarly, Capcom has the CPS-2 for its games.

 Alternatively, some modders may create one consolized arcade board, by adding the conversion components directly to the arcade board, rather than making a universal supergun for multiple boards.
 This process is most popular for boards that have interchangeable games, such as Neo Geo MVS and Atomiswave.

+The SuperGuns are usually made by devoted fans, and not official companies.